-Don Sunseri, Jeff Way, Ed Bartlett, Nordie and Barbara, and the outsider artists of Greensboro Bend who inspired and worked with me in Vermont; Elizabeth Murray in New York when I visited Dakota with Don; my Grandfather William H. Drury and my Aunt Hopie who got me start with paints; and my Mom who took me wandering through the Art Museums of NYC after horrible trips to the orthodontist downtown.
+Don Sunseri, Jeff Way, Ed Bartlett, Nordie and Barbara Garber, and the outsider artists of Greensboro Bend who inspired and worked with me in Vermont; Elizabeth Murray in New York City who looked at and critiqued my work whenever I visited; my Grandfather William H. Drury and my Aunt Hopie who got me to start painting on a trip to the West Indies; and my Mom who took me wandering through the Art Museums of NYC and gave us all unlimited art supplies.
 Or I refer to Natural History, look at books of drawings of flora and fauna, detailed descriptions of things in the natural world, and go out into the natural world to see how things work.
-Just looking and examining nature is perhaps my greatest inspiration.
+Just looking at, being in and examining nature is perhaps my greatest inspiration.

 A lot of people at the Hunter Gallery opening last night wanted to know how my paintings begin.
 It was hard for me to verbalize that process spontaneously.
 So I have decided to start a blog and see how that goes.

 The other day I saw these beautiful marks on the sand, from where the waves came in and pulled out over a period of time.